 2There is a literature that estimates the pay premium caused by the risk in specific events.
 Gipper (2021) uses the SEC's implementation of the Compensation Discussion and Analysis requirement as a shock to the risk from compensation disclosures and finds that compensation levels increase by 11% after the mandatory disclosure.
 Carter et al. (2019) find that executives changing employers are paid an additional 14% to compensate for the risk of fit with the new firm.
 Our approach does not rely on specific events and thus represents an average premium.
-The risk premium that we estimate is not comparable to that in Conyon et al. (2011) (see their Table 5) because theirs is calculated as a fraction of total CEO wealth in the firm.
+The magnitude of our estimate of the risk premium is not directly comparable to that in Conyon et al. (2011) (see their Table 5) because theirs is calculated as a fraction of total CEO wealth in the firm.

-As suggested above, many agency models link the pay premium to the agent's risk aversion.
-However, there are moral-hazard models with risk-neutral agents and limited liability that demonstrate the optimality of pay packages composed of call option contracts that also embed a positive relation between pay and variance of pay (see Poblete and Spulber 2012 and Tirole 2006).
-To study the sources of the positive association between pay and variance of pay, we modify our estimation by allowing the sensitivity of pay to variance of pay to depend on proxies for risk aversion.
-We consider several such proxies: CEOs' earlylife exposure to moderately-sized fatal disasters makes them more risk averse (Bernile et al. 2017); female CEOs are more risk averse (Borghans et al. 2009); overconfident CEOs tend to disregard the risks they face (Malmendier and Tate 2008), effectively appearing less risk averse; longer tenured CEOs appear to have lower risk aversion (e.g., Tufano 1996 and Bloom and Milkovich 1998).
-We find evidence consistent with all these predictions.
-In fact, our evidence suggests that the premium is significantly higher for high risk averse CEOs across all proxies for risk aversion, and for one proxy there is no statistically significant premium for low risk averse CEOs.
-It is also possible that CEO utility is characterized by decreasing absolute risk aversion of wealth.
+and limited liability that demonstrate the optimality of pay packages composed of call option contracts (see Poblete and Spulber 2012 and Tirole 2006).
+In these models, the positive relation between pay and variance of pay arises purely due to the convexity in the (option-based) pay package.
+We modify our estimation by allowing the sensitivity of pay to variance of pay to depend on proxies for risk aversion.
+Using several proxies for risk aversion available in the literature, we find that the pay premium is significantly higher for high risk averse CEOs across all risk aversion proxies, and for one proxy there is no statistically significant premium for low risk averse CEOs.
+In addition, it is possible that CEO utility is characterized by decreasing absolute risk aversion of wealth.
 We therefore test whether CEOs with higher wealth (i.e., with presumed lower risk aversion) have lower sensitivity of pay to variance of pay.
 Using the inside wealth variable in Coles et al. (2006), we find a large, negative estimated coefficient on the interaction dummy for high CEO inside wealth with the variance of pay, consistent with decreasing absolute risk aversion.